PagerDuty/developer-docs/docs/REST-API/18-PCL-Overview.md

 - When using `==` there will be no conversion of arguments
 - Comparisons of strings will be case sensitive
 - Floats and Integers are comparable.
 For example, `3.0 == 3` will result in a `true` evaluation.
 For more information, see the [Note About Comparing Integers and Floats]
-- Comparison of non-comparable types returns a `false` Boolean Evaluation With Warnings.
-See [Note About Warnings During Expression Evaluation].
+- Comparison of non-comparable types returns `false`.

 ##### `in`